Mathanagopal97/Flutter-Applications/flutter_complete_guide/README.md

 # flutter_complete_guide

-A Quiz app usin Flutter.
+A Quiz app using Flutter.

 ## Description
 This is a simple application that contains three questions and their corresponding answers.
 It calculates the score and displays it at the end.